-But do these factors accurately predict market movements?
-A Stevens researcher decided to find out — and learned something surprising.
+One Stevens researcher decided to find out, and learned something surprising.

-To test his theories about the 'corporate interlock' of financial social networks, Creamer created a model of relationships between directors of publicly traded S&P 500 companies and the analysts who provide coverage of those companies.
-He then used specially designed algorithms to determine whether analysts' surprise predictions for companies with whose leadership they were socially 'close' were more likely to be accurate.
+To test his theories about the 'corporate interlock' of financial social networks, Stevens business professor German Creamer created a model of relationships between directors of publicly traded S&P 500 companies and the analysts who provide coverage of those companies.

-Calling Creamer's technique a 'different angle,' Deutsche Bank's influential newsletter Market Research singled out the Stevens research for special interest.
+Deutsche Bank's influential newsletter Market Research singled out the research for special interest.

-"This approach could help to disentangle the conflicts of interests between company management, investors and analysts, and hence providing better forecasts for earnings surprises and abnormal returns," noted the newsletter's authors.
+"This approach could help to disentangle the conflicts of interests between company management, investors and analysts, and hence providing better forecasts for earnings surprises and abnormal returns," the newsletter's authors noted.

-Working with a team from Columbia University, Creamer is also creating new algorithms that parse published news and predict the future directions of European stocks.
+Now, working with a team from Columbia University, Creamer is creating new algorithms that parse published news and social media with the goal of predicting the future directions of stocks listed on European markets.

 Stevens' financial offerings also include the nation's first undergraduate major in quantitative finance; leadership of a respected annual HFT (high-frequency trading) conference; pathbreaking business intelligence and analytics (BI&A) graduate coursework; and comprehensive financial engineering programming and research.